 Lafayette General Health's Nurse Residency Program

-Lafayette General Health offers a Nurse Residency Program (NRP) to help train graduate nurses entering their professional field.
+Lafayette General Health offers a Nurse Residency Program to help train graduate nurses entering their professional field.
 This program is an addition to existing training practices to help new nurses drive their focus towards leadership, patient care and professional standards.
 All Nurse Residency positions are paid positions.
-You can apply for the program

-The NRP at Lafayette General Medical Center (LGMC) is based on Vizient and American Association of Colleges of Nursing (Vizient /AACN) Nurse Residency Program™.
+The Nurse Residency Pprogram at Lafayette General Medical Center is based on Vizient and American Association of Colleges of Nursing (Vizient /AACN) Nurse Residency Program™.
 The Vizient/AACN program has provided healthcare organizations with a transition-to-practice program for new graduate nurses since 2002.
 Academic partners on board with Lafayette General's program include the University of Louisiana at Lafayette, LSU at Eunice and South Louisiana Community College schools of nursing.

-The Nurse Residency Program benefits all participants involved, from the patient, nurse and hospital perspective.
-But, the basis of the program is to help nurses implement evidence-based practices to help bridge their transition from the classroom setting to the fast-paced medical field.
+The Nurse Residency Program benefits all participants involved--from the patient, nurse and hospital perspective.
+The basis of the program is to help implement evidence-based practices to help bridge their transition from the classroom setting to the fast-paced medical field.